Three-point correlation functions in the $\mathfrak{sl}_3$ Toda theory I: Reflection coefficients: Asymptotic expansions: class one Whittaker functions, Gaussian Multiplicative Chaos measures and Toda Vertex Operators

-Hereafter we will rewrite the integrals involved using the radial-angular decomposition from~\eqref{equ:int_radial_angular} as for $i=1,\cdots, r$ and with $\nu=\alpha-Q$.
-This allows to use results from the previous section and more precisely Corollary~\ref{cor:brownien_drift} to put the latter under the form
+In this equation we can rewrite the integrals involved using the radial-angular decomposition from~\eqref{equ:int_radial_angular} as for $i=1,\cdots, r$ and with $\nu=\alpha-Q$.
+The probability for these integrals to be large is governed by the maximums of the processes $\left(\ps{B^\nu_t,e_i}\right)_{t\geq 0}$ so that the path decomposition of Theorem~\ref{thm:williams} naturally applies within this setting.
+To be more specific we can rewrite the random variables $I_i$ under the form

-where the diffusion process $\B^\nu$ is started from $-\M$ and the pair $(\B^\nu,\M)$ has its law described by the general form of Corollary~\ref{cor:brownien_drift} adapted to the case where $\M$ is a maximum rather than a minimum (this amounts to considering $(-\B^\nu,-\M)$ in Corollary~\ref{cor:brownien_drift}).